codesandbox/storybook-addon/README.md

   parameters: {
     codesandbox: {
       /**
+       * @required
        * CodeSandbox workspace id where the sandbox will be created.
-       * @required
        */
       workspaceId: CUSTOM_WORKSPACE_ID,

       /**
-       * List of dependencies to install in the sandbox
        * @optional
+       * Dependencies list be installed in the sandbox.
        *
-       * TODO: not local components, but published packages *
+       * @note You cannot use local modules or packages since
+       * this story runs in an isolated environment (sandbox)
+       * inside CodeSandbox.
+As such, the sandbox doesn't have
+       * access to your file system.
+       *
        * Example:
        */